 Also, the 6.2% Social Security tax is only half of the total tax amount.
 Employers actually have to pay the other half for you (6.2% employee + 6.2% employer = 12.4%), which means employees can look on the bright side and view the 6.2% employer's tax portion as a “subsidized retirement benefit.”

-However, S-Corp owners with salaries that are too low in comparison to their total distributions run the risk of audits and penalties, so check with your accountant for guidance on your specific situation.
+However, S-Corp owners with salaries that are too low in comparison to their total distributions run the risk of audits and penalties.
+Therefore, check with your accountant for guidance on your specific situation.
 The general income/distribution recommended ratio I've seen is 50%/50%.
 Remember, the government wants as much tax dollars from you as possible.

 As you can see from the above chart, the maximum taxable income has stayed the same during difficult years (2003-2004, 2009-2011), but always goes up over time.

-Given it's unlikely the government will reduce corruption or improve operational efficiency in our lifetimes (unless you think greed and desire will magically disappear from all politicians), the goal for everybody should be:
+Given it's unlikely the government will reduce corruption or improve operational efficiency in our lifetimes, the goal for everybody should be:

-1) To pay as little FICA tax as possible, while also saving as much money as you can for retirement, given Social Security is underfunded.
+1) To pay as little FICA tax as possible, while also saving as much money as you can for retirement.
+Social Security is underfunded.

 2) Make as much money as possible beyond the maximum taxable income limit for Social Security tax.